 > 2 episodes within the last hour of apnoea and/or bradycardia requiring moderate or vigorous stimulation and an increase in FiO2 or change in CPAP pressure

-Parents of baby under 18 years of age (due to complexities of obtaining consent).

 Sample Size

-A convenience sample of 16 infants will be used.
+A convenience sample of 16 premature infants will be used.
 Based on our previous studies (9), we can expect that 2 L/kg/min air flow causes an increase of CDP by 4.5 cmH2O (SD 2.7, n = 13).
 We expect a similar effect in the current study on Edi.
 Using a power of 90% and a P-value of < 0.05 we need to enrol approximately 12-15 patients.

 Subjects – Infants with bronchiolitis